 In accordance to the Campus Sex Crimes Prevention Act of 2000, the College is providing a link to the State of New Mexico Sex Offender Registry.
 All sex offenders are required to register in the state of New Mexico and to provide notice of each institution of higher education in New Mexico at which the person is employed, carries a vocation or is a student.
-The registry, maintained by the State of New Mexico can be found at http://www.nmsexoffender.dps.state.nm.us.
+The registry is maintained by the State of New Mexico and can be found at https://communitynotification.com.
 In addition to other legal requirements, any convicted sex offender who is a student or employee of NMSU is required to register with the NMSU Police Department, as well as make notification to either the Registrar's Office (if a student) or the department head of their employing department (if an employee), or both (if both a student and an employee).
 Students and employees of Burrell College are required to complete a background check prior to joining Burrell.
 Both students and employees are required to report charges or convictions to the appropriate offices.
-As of August 23, 2022, no known sex offenders lived on the NMSU campus based on a search of this database.
+As of September 28, 2023, no known sex offenders lived on the NMSU campus based on a search of this database: